DefinedNet/mobile_nebula/README.md

 ```

 In Android Studio, set the line length using Preferences -> Editor -> Code Style -> Dart -> Line length, set it to 120.
 Enable auto-format with Preferences -> Languages & Frameworks -> Flutter -> Format code on save.

+`swiftformat .` can be used to format the `*.swift` code in the repo.

+There are several options for editor integrations listed in the source repo: <https://github.com/nicklockwood/SwiftFormat>

 # Release